JayAnand1/splitt/README.md

 - [ ] Menu sliding to the right
 - [ ] Styling and formating of the entire app

+- [ ] Change the body of the confirm email and reset password emails sent
 - [ ] Logo
 - [ ] Name
 - [ ] App Icon